 Simple Counter - counts objects which meet the speed/range and signal magnitude filtering settings.
 The counter will count the number of objects over time which meet the filtering settings for speed/range and signal magnitude.
 The count is not reported but can be queried with the N? command.
 The count can be reset with the N! command.
 A count is triggered if 2 or more consecutive reports meet the threshold limits.
 Once detected, the object is set to be counted until 4 reports missing the threshold limits are seen.
 The value to start a count (default 2) can be set with the N>n command.
-The value to end a count (default 4) can be set with the N<n command.
+The value to end a count (default 4) can be set with the N

+4) can be set with the N normand.
 To start a new count, clear the running count with the N! command.
 The maximum number of objects that can be counted is 4,294,967,295.